List of 3 large real estate investors in Europe

 1. Deka Immobilien (Frankfurt, Germany)

 One of the leading pan-European and also globally active real estate investors is Deka Immobilien, which is part of the investment arm of the German savings banks.
 The German investor focuses on office, retail, logistics and hotel properties.
 The investments also focus on a sustainability effect: for example, attention is paid to “green building” certifications.
 The owned building “The Edge” is certified by BREEAM with Outstanding and is even energy positive due to solar panels & Co.
+Overall, the company is one of the most relevant real estate investors in Europe.

 Update 2022: In 2022, assets under management stand at over 50 billion euros; there are more than 580 properties in the portfolio.